 They get opened almost as soon as the user hears their phone chime.
 Up to 97% of people open all their text messages, show Smart Insights.

 How to Write Messages for an SMS Campaign

-Should you take on a more informal, relaxed tone or would that come across wrong?
-Is it better to stay professional, even if that does feel odd in a text message?
+Should you take on a more informal, relaxed tone?
+Is it better to stay professional, even if that does feel odd in an SMS marketing text message?

 Formal over Informal

 A more informal tone may seem appropriate while texting, but you have to remember that you’re a business at the end of the day.

 If you conduct yourself in an un-businesslike matter, you could turn your customers cold.